When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 On a site built on WordPress.com’s platform, users can only manage their page view counts if the platform provides an option.
 However, the case with a site built on WordPress.org is different.

 For sites on WordPress.org, plugins can help you take competitive advantages.
 Once you’ve installed a plugin for the site’s analytics, you can filter out your views from traffic stats.
-However, plugins from different companies may prefer different settings to count admins’ page views on a WordPress site.
+However, plugins from different companies may prefer other settings to count admins’ page views on a WordPress site.

 Final words

 Page views from various locations need to be more precise if you’re trying to filter out specific sources, such as organic traffic, social media, or traffic from logged-in users.
+In this case, the tool or 3rd party integration can help you while tracking hits from specific sources.

 As described in this article, page views count in a self-hosted WordPress site is based on two options – a page view tracking mechanism in place and an analytics app set up on a site.
+For more information on handling website hits, contact your support channel or developer.